esdc-esac-esa-int/eMPT_v1/README.md

 # eMPT

- The eMPT Software and User Guide is contained in file eMPT_user_guide_release.pdf .
+ The eMPT Software and User Guide is contained in file eMPT_user_guide_release.pdf.
+For the full introduction to and in-depth description of its algorithms and design, refer to the submitted draft paper contained in eMPT_paper_AA_submit.pdf.

 QUICK START GUIDE